The University of Sydney Business School offers two higher degrees by research: the Doctor of Philosophy (PhD) and the Master of Philosophy (MPhil).

 The Business School has excellent research facilities to assist research candidates.

 - The Research Centre – this area consists of both carrels and workstations.
 It also has printing, photocopying, phone, lounge area and kitchen facilities.
-The Centre is located in the Economics and Business Building and access is available 24 hours a day, seven days a week.
+The Research Centre is located in the Economics and Business Building and access is available for students 24 hours a day, seven days a week.

 - Email accounts and internet access are also available, along with a number of computer packages, securities price files, company annual reports, historical records, legal services, and stock exchange services.